What is it and what causes it?

 - Topical or oral medications such as anti-cholnergic drugs may be prescribed to inhibit the Autonomic Nervous System (ANS), reducing the body’s ability to sweat.

-- Injecting Botulinum Toxin Type-A (Botox) is another simple and increasingly popular method of treatment for severe underarm sweating.
+- Injectable treatments are another simple and increasingly popular method of treatment for severe underarm sweating.
 By injecting the sweat glands directly, the areas responsible for the production and release of sweat are inhibited with no interference to the body’s natural regulation systems or nerves.
 Botox treatment for hyperhidrosis has shown to have approximately 6-12 months longevity.